tezock/Distributed-Taxi-Data-Analysis/README.md

 # Distributed NYC Taxi Data Analysis

-This is a project implemented as part of a course.

 This project utilizes the MapReduce paradigm to, at a high level, obtain the top-k drivers from a publicly available NYC Taxi dataset with respect to their revenue per minute.
 On top of MapReduce, I gained a better understanding of multithreading, parallelization, networking, and communication between nodes in a distributed system.
 At the same time, I demonstrated proficiency in Java, and learned to run this cluster through Google Cloud.

 Link to Dataset: https://chriswhong.com/open-data/foil_nyc_taxi/